 The country lies in Southern Africa, and the region's climate is impacted by the prevailing winds and ocean currents.
 The two primary seasons that make up Mozambique's climate are the rainy season and the dry season.
 The rainy season, which typically lasts from October to April, is characterised by torrential downpours and thunderstorms.
-The dry season, which lasts from May through September, is characterised by clear skies and little rainfall.
+The dry season, which lasts from May through September, is distinguished by clear skies and little rainfall.

-Mozambique is a country offers expats a mix of beautiful beaches, rich culture, diverse wildlife and a relatively low cost of living.
+Mozambique is a country that offers expats a mix of beautiful beaches, rich culture, diverse wildlife and a relatively low cost of living.
 Living in Mozambique as an expat can be an exciting and rewarding experience, but it is essential to be aware of the challenges and difficulties that come with living in a developing country.